Ted Wright Stadium

 Offensive Coordinator/Offensive Line Coach

-Bill Rychel enters his second season as offensive coordinator and offensive line coach at Savannah State University.Prior to SSU, Rychel served as head football coach at Notre Dame College for the 2015 season.
+Bill Rychel enters his third season as offensive coordinator and offensive line coach at Savannah State University.Prior to SSU, Rychel served as head football coach at Notre Dame College for the 2015 season.
 Rychel was promoted to head coach after spending six seasons as offensive coordinator/assistant head coach for the Falcons football program.

 Prior to moving to College Road, the Cleveland, Ohio native worked at Ohio Northern University, where he coached for three seasons (2006-08), finishing his time with the Polar Bears as co-offensive coordinator.Before his time at ONU, Rychel was the offensive line coach, offensive coordinator and assistant head coach for Tri-Sate (now Trine) in Indiana, in 2004 and 2005.
 Before that, he was the offensive line coach and assistant strength and conditioning coordinator for Coe College (Iowa).